ahmedcodein/tictactoe/test.md

 # 1. Test Result

 This document is devoted to provide a detailed test summary conducted for the Tic Tac Toe project.
 The website went through multiple tests through out the development stage.
-The results of this file, however, cover only the final round of tests.
+The results presented in this file, however, cover only the final round of tests.

 ##### 1.1 Google Lighthouse